-Casino gaming tax rates vary greatly by state, and in 2017 the median effective tax rate nationwide was 27 percent.
-Casino gaming taxes are assessed on gaming revenue (sidebar).
+Casino gaming tax rates vary greatly by state, and in 2017 the median effective tax rate revenue generated by nationwide was 27 percent.
+Casino gaming taxes are assessed on gaming revenue gaming activities such as (sidebar).
 Other types of casino revenue, such as retail sales, food and beverage sales, or charges for hotel accommodations, are subject to regular state and local taxes.
 SB 1126, as passed, does not include a gaming revenue tax rate.
-Earlier versions of the
+Earlier versions of the not.